destyler/destyler/.docs/guide/introduction.md

 # Introduction

 > Destyler is a UI toolkit for building accessible web apps and design systems with [Vue](https://vuejs.org).
+>
-It provides a set of low-level UI components and primitives which can be the foundation for your design system implementation.
+> It provides a set of low-level UI components and primitives which can be the foundation for your design system implementation.

 ## Features

+### Accessible

+Components adhere to the [WAI-ARIA design patterns](https://www.w3.org/WAI/ARIA/apg/) where possible.
+We handle many of the difficult implementation details related to accessibility, including aria and role attributes, focus management, and keyboard navigation.
+Learn more in our `accessibility` overview.

 ### Composable